Film Review: Saboteur (1942)

 (source: tmdb.org)

-Filmography of Alfred Hitchcock is famous for many things, including having films in which Master of Suspense explicitly or implicitly remade his earlier works.
-The best known of them is his grand 1959 classic North by Northwest, which can be interpreted as Hitchcock’s remaking not one but two of his films.
+The filmography of Alfred Hitchcock is famous for many things, including containing films in which the Master of Suspense explicitly or implicitly remade his earlier works.
+The best known of these is his grand 1959 classic North by Northwest, which can be interpreted as Hitchcock remaking not one but two of his films.
 The first of those was his 1935 British spy thriller The 39 Steps and the other was his 1942 Hollywood spy thriller Saboteur.

-(Note: Saboteur sometimes causes confusion because its title is very similar with Sabotage, Hitchcock’s 1936 classic adaptation of Joseph Conrad’s novel Secret Agent, which had been ironically retitled in order to evade confusion with Secret Agent, another Hitchock’s film made roughly at the same time.)
+(Note: Saboteur sometimes causes confusion because its title is very similar to Sabotage, Hitchcock’s 1936 classic adaptation of Joseph Conrad’s novel The Secret Agent, which had been ironically retitled in order to evade confusion with Secret Agent, another Hitchcock film made roughly at the same time.)

-(Note: USS Alaska, US Navy battleship which is target of sabotage in the film and “played” by SS Normandie wreck in the film, shares the name with the real life vessel which was built during the production.
-Historic USS Alaska was battlecruiser, one of the two last ships of that type ever built, and, unlike its fictional counterpart, it was never sabotaged and instead served with distinction at Pacific theatre after being commissioned in 1944.)
+(Note: The USS Alaska, the US Navy battleship which is the target of sabotage in the film and “played” by the SS Normandie wreck, shares its name with a real-life vessel which was built during production.
+The historic USS Alaska was a battlecruiser, one of the last two ships of that type ever built, and, unlike its fictional counterpart, it was never sabotaged and instead served with distinction in the Pacific theatre after being commissioned in 1944.)

 RATING: 6/10 (++)